 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Epilobium pyrricholophum is a Perennial up to 0.75 metres tall.
+Epilobium pyrricholophum is a perennial plant that can grow up to 0.75 metres tall.

 It has edible uses.

 Wet places in lowland and mountains all over Japan[

 ].
 Wet places along streams and low areas, disturbed moist hillsides in mountains at elevations of 300 - 1800 metres[

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors in most parts of this country.
 A very variable plant in the wild[